vinayakmestri/validotor/ReadMe.md

 Almost all applications have login fucntionality and when we try to create new project we either copy paste the code from other project and add validation for username/password.
 I have created this library which will validate the fields using 2-3 lines of code.
-You juse need to pass the EditText instance of username and password to LoginBuilder class.
+You just need to pass the EditText instance of username and password to LoginBuilder class.

 Step to add this import library in your project.